 Summary: Trunk-based development is a version control management practice where developers merge small, frequent updates to a core “trunk” or master branch.
-Since it streamlines merging and integration phases, it’s a powerful aide in achieving CI/CD and increases software delivery and organizational performance.
+Since it streamlines merging and integration phases, it helps achieve CI/CD and increases software delivery and organizational performance.

 In the early days of software development, programmers didn’t have the luxury of modern version control systems.
 Rather, they developed two versions of their software concurrently as a means of tracking changes and reversing them if necessary.
 Over time, this process proved to be labor-intensive, costly, and inefficient.